Suzuki Carry: Suzuki Every Plus/Carry 1.3

-The Suzuki Landy (铃木浪迪) sold in China from 2007 to 2012 was produced by Changhe-Suzuki (昌河铃木) and was based on the Japanese market fifth-generation Suzuki Every, featuring a restyled front end and an extended and restyled rear overhang.
-The Changhe Suzuki Landy Sunshine trim is powered by the K14B engine developing a maximum power output of 70KW and 115N·m mated to a 5-speed manual transmission.

 Suzuki Carry (2019)

 Newer version of international Carry has been produced in Indonesia by Suzuki Indomobil Motor since 2019.
 Replacing the Carry Futura series as well as the Mega Carry, it uses the 1.5 L (1,462 cc) K15B-C engine, producing 71 kW.
 It was launched at the 27th Indonesia International Motor Show on 25 April 2019 and is exported to nearly 100 countries.
 It was also launched in Thailand on 16 August 2019 and in the Philippines on 26 September 2019.

+The top-trim version was unveiled called Luxury on 5 March 2021 at the 2020 Gaikindo Indonesia International Commercial Vehicle Expo.
+Features body coloured, chrome grille, and chrome wheel cover.
+A blind van version was added in later 2020.

-The Carry received a facelift on 21 January 2021 and currently only available for Indonesian market.
+The Carry received a minor facelift on 21 January 2021 and only available for Indonesian market.
+Feature a redesigned front bumper.

 The Carry was launched in the Middle East in February 2024.